October – November, 2015

 When open (due to Spain’s siesta), the tiny shopfronts in the older part of Cambrils are charming and offer goods at cheaper prices than the seafront shops.

-It’s always lovely to walk along the seafront and in this case, there’s a lot of seafront to walk along; maybe about 5 kms plus.
+It’s always lovely to walk along the seafront and in this case, there’s a lot of seafront to walk along; about 5 kilometres plus.
 A marina sits quietly housing expensive yachts, but sadly, it’s not open to the public.

 The walk out to the peer is pretty also; take some great sunset shots or look back towards the marina for a different perspective of Cambrils.